Robert Cummings: A series of classic films

-Cummings and Allan Jones were cast as the comic team leads in the film One Night in the Tropics (1940), but were overshadowed by the performances (as supporting actors, in their first film) by Abbott and Costello..
+Cummings and Allan Jones were cast as the comic leads in the film One Night in the Tropics (1940), but they were overshadowed by the performances (as supporting actors, in their first film) of Abbott and Costello.

 MGM borrowed Cummings a second time, to play opposite Ruth Hussey in Free and Easy (1941).
 In the same period, he was borrowed by a company established by Norman Krasna and Frank Ross, who were making a comedy from a script by Krasna for release through RKO: The Devil and Miss Jones (1941).
 Cummings played a union leader, Jean Arthur's love interest, under the direction of Sam Wood.
 Cummings shot the film at the same time as Free and Easy.
 Free and Easy lost money for MGM, but Devil and Miss Jones was a critical and commercial success.
 20th Century Fox borrowed him for Moon Over Miami (1941), starring Don Ameche and Betty Grable; Fox was willing to postpone the film so Cummings could finish Devil and Miss Jones.

-In January 1941 Louella Parsons wrote, "is that boy going places in 1941.
-From the looks of things it's a Cummings year – because all his troubles with Universal are ironed out and almost every studio in town wants to borrow him.
-Back at Universal, Pasternak used Cummings as the romantic male lead in It Started with Eve (1941), from a script by Krasna, opposite Deanna Durbin and Charles Laughton.
-Meanwhile, Sam Wood was directing an adaptation of the novel Kings Row (1942), over at Warner Bros, where the head of production was Hal Wallis.
-Wallis did not have any contract players at Warner Bros who were considered ideal for the role of Paris, and, after trying desperately to get Tyrone Power, he tried to borrow Cummings, who had done an impressive test.
+In January 1941 Louella Parsons wrote, "Is that boy going places in 1941.
+From the looks of things it's a Cummings year – because all his troubles with Universal are ironed out and almost every studio in town wants to borrow him."
+Back at Universal, Pasternak used Cummings as the romantic male lead in It Started with Eve (1941), from a script by Krasna opposite Deanna Durbin and Charles Laughton.
+Meanwhile, Sam Wood was directing an adaptation of the novel Kings Row (1942) over at Warner Bros, where the head of production was Hal Wallis.
+Wallis did not have any contract players at Warner Bros who were considered ideal for the role of Paris, and after trying desperately to get Tyrone Power, he tried to borrow Cummings, who had done an impressive screen test.
 However, Cummings was busy on It Started with Eve and the actor had to drop out.
 Then the schedule was rearranged and Cummings was able to make both films.
 Production of Kings Row did have to be suspended for a week so Cummings could return to Universal to do reshoots for Eve.
 Both films were huge successes.
 Hal Wallis said Cummings "was actually too old for the part" in Kings Row "not quite right, but he was helped considerably by an extraordinary support cast."

 Back at Universal, Cummings starred in the Alfred Hitchcock spy thriller Saboteur (1942), made at Universal, with Priscilla Lane and Norman Lloyd.
 He played Barry Kane, an aircraft worker wrongfully accused of espionage, trying to clear his name.
 In December 1941, John Chapman said Cummings was among "the most sought-after leading men in town" and was one of his "stars for 1942".
+Filmink wrote "Few male actors had a hot streak like Robert Cummings from 1941 to 1942: The Devil and Miss Jones, It Started with Eve, Kings Row and Saboteur are all stone-cold classics, and he made crucial contributions to all."

 Universal announced Cummings for Boy Meets Baby with Deanna Durbin, which became Between Us Girls (1942) with Diana Barrymore.
-He filmed it concurrently with a Hal Wallis movie at Warner Bros, and Princess O'Rourke (made 1942, released 1943), Norman Krasna's directorial debut.
+He filmed it concurrently with a Hal Wallis movie at Warner Bros titled Princess O'Rourke (made 1942, released 1943), Norman Krasna's directorial debut.
 Cummings was meant to be in We've Never Been Licked (1943) for Walter Wanger at Universal, but did not appear in the film.